 Most jumbo loan programs ask for a greater down payment compared to conforming mortgages.
 A minimum of 20 or 25 percent down payment is common for most banks and lenders.
 One of the primary reasons for this is the lack of any private mortgage insurance for jumbo loan amounts.
 Private mortgage insurance or “PMI” companies can provide an insurance policy for a conforming amount but not all jumbo programs.

 However, there are other ways to finance a higher-end home in Arlington, Texas without having to withdraw a significant amount of cash from liquid accounts.
 New options up to 95% financing are available to qualified home buyers.
-The key with a low down payment jumbo loan of 5% or 10% is taking out a first lien mortgage and keeping it at the conforming limit of $726,200 and take out a second to make up the difference.
+The key with a low down payment jumbo loan of 5% or 10% is taking out a first lien mortgage and keeping it at the conforming limit of $726,200 and taking out a second to make up the difference.
 Buyers can learn more about the Jumbo down payment requirements here.

 While borrowers certainly can put down 20, 25 or even 30 percent down, they don’t have to.
 To learn more about your options, please contact us 7 days at the number above, or just submit the Request Contact Form at the top of this page.